Upcoming Issue Selection Process

 The selection criteria to be eligible for a Dukeminier Award are as follows:

-(1) the article must be LGBTQ-related;
+(1) the article must be related to sexual orientation or gender identity issues;

 (2) the article must be professor/practitioner-written work (any student notes or comments are encouraged to apply for the Student Note Competition instead);